bexshinderman/CV/index.md

 * Working in a small team

 ### Class Representative                                 2017-2018

+* Facilitating a positive classroom environment & ensuring the wellbeing of my peers
+* Attending monthly meetings to plan and address concerns
+* Building relationships with fellow students& staff members
+* Acting as an escalation channel for student concerns
+* Working closely with Otago Polytech Students Association (OPSA)
 ### Otago Polytechnic, Dunedin

 * Facilitating a positive classroom environment & ensuring the wellbeing of my peers